Neowire-Org/yolo-labs/README.md

-# yolo-labs
+# chat-unleashed
-A set of utilities for Yolo Solos.
+A more advanced interface for interacting with AI models.